Vynokris/AnimationProgramming/README.md

 </div>

 **This project aims at understanding how animation works in video games.**<br/>
-**The second goal of this project was to learn the mathematics challenges behind it as well as using a weird engine.**
+**The second goal of this project was to learn the mathematics challenges behind it.**

 ## Information
 Project start : 09/12/2022 <br>